Rolv-Apneseth/pathfind-visualiser/README.md

 ## Description

-Pathfinding algorightms written in Python and visualised with the [Pygame](https://pypi.org/project/pygame/) library.
+Pathfinding algorigthms written in Python and visualised with the [Pygame](https://pypi.org/project/pygame/) library.
 Also has a couple built-in maze generation algorithms, and gives the user the ability to create their own mazes by hand, so that algorithms can be observed under a variety of different circumstances.

 ## Installation